gohugoio/hugo/docs/content/tutorials/github-pages-blog.md

 This is the simplest approach but requires the usage of a non-standard publish directory (GitHub Pages cannot be configured to use another directory than _docs_ currently).
-Also the presence of generated files on the master branch may not be to eveyone's taste.
+Also the presence of generated files on the master branch may not be to everyone's taste.

 ## Deployment via gh-pages branch